Epstein list: New docs reveal paedophile’s responses to sex trafficking claims

 Trump hits back at Epstein allegations after list unsealed: ‘Stupid island’

-Donald Trump lashed out at allegations that he was on the plane of the disgraced financier Jeffrey Epstein, a convicted sex offender, who died by suicide in a Manhattan jail in 2019.
+Donald Trump lashed out online at allegations that he was on the plane of the disgraced financier Jeffrey Epstein.

 The former president took to Truth Social on Wednesday to share screenshots of a Daily Mail article criticising actor Mark Ruffalo after he backtracked after sharing fake images of Mr Trump on Mr Epstein’s plane surrounded by young girls that turned out to have been created by artificial intelligence.